FODOR'S GO LIST 2015

-The oldest town in St. Lucia and the former French colonial capital, Soufrière was founded by the French in 1746 and named for its proximity to the volcano of the same name.
-The wharf is the center of activity in this sleepy town (which currently has a population of about 9,000), particularly when a cruise ship anchors in pretty Soufrière Bay.
+The oldest town in St. Lucia and the island’s former French colonial capital, Soufrière was founded by the French in 1746 and named for its proximity to the volcano of the same name.
+The wharf is the center of activity in this sleepy town (population, 9,000), particularly when a cruise ship anchors in pretty Soufrière Bay.
 French colonial influences are evident in the second-story verandahs,

 gingerbread trim, and other appointments of the wooden buildings that surround the market square.
 The market building itself is decorated with colorful murals.